ShopArchives/support/article/1-badges.md

 **Purpose:**
 Awarded to users who actively report bugs, glitches, or issues with the platform.
 This badge is a token of appreciation for helping improve the quality and stability of our service.

+Some bug hunters will have early access to new features.

 **How to Earn:**
 - Submit useful, detailed bug reports via the Github issues form or our [Official Discord server](https://discord.gg/Mcwh7hGcWb).